 It’s quick, simple, plays a huge role in driving morale, and introduces an element of fun into the intranet.
 And best of all, gratitude is an emotional contagion: seeing other people’s happiness can increase your own happiness.
-Having an area of the intranet that solely exists to promote positive news, highlight hard work and great teamwork acts as a huge mood booster.
+Having an area of the intranet that solely exists to share good news with the team and highlight hard work is a huge mood booster.

 2. Recognition from the top

 While you take time out to recognize the achievements of your team during a yearly appraisal, how often do you hand out ad hoc praise?
 Employee recognition is essential to the happiness of your employees, and key to motivating, retaining, and fully engaging the workforce.
 Appreciation is also a human need.
 When employees are recognized for great work, there is a rise in satisfaction, motivation, and productivity.
 In fact, according to a poll from Gallup, employee recognition is the key factor in employee engagement.
 Put simply, your workforce requires – even demands – to have their great work recognized and formally acknowledged.

 “8 out of 10 Millennials think they deserve to be recognized more for their work – a growing trend.”Globomore

 Yet the same Gallup analysis from 2016 shows that only one in three US workers strongly agree they had received recognition or praise for great work in the past week.
 The findings saw Gallup consultants recommend that, for those who deserved it, recognition should be given weekly.